 A compensation strategy or plan describes how a company intends to align HR costs with its overall goals.
 A compensation strategy helps promote salary equity internally.
 It also defines a competitive approach to attracting new talent.

+Gathering this information provides a framework for creating pay ranges and insights into how adjusting benefits may help.
 Once you know what you want to achieve with your compensation strategy, look at what your budget allows and make necessary adjustments.

 Salary Benchmarking Surveys

 Salary benchmarking surveys help experts and managers set pay ranges for a company by pinpointing the average salaries for roles with very similar job descriptions.
-The data is specific to industry, geography and company size.
+The data is specific to industry, geography, and company size.

-While HR teams could gather this data manually from multiple free sources, many choose to work with leading salary survey companies such as Aon, Compensation & HR Group, Croner, Culpepper, Korn Ferry and Willis Towers Watson.
+While HR teams could gather this data manually from multiple free sources, many choose to work with leading salary survey companies, such as Aon, Compensation & HR Group, Croner, Culpepper, Korn Ferry, and Willis Towers Watson.
 Survey companies sometimes specialize in industries.

 Job Matching Methodologies

 Job matching methodologies analyze a position to define its importance and assign the proper pay level.
-There are four methods for evaluating jobs: ranking, grading, point-factor and factor comparison.
+There are four methods for evaluating jobs: ranking, grading, point-factor, and factor comparison.
 Each has its benefits.

-Some specialists group these methodologies into two categories: quantitative and non-quantitative.
-Non-quantitative methods include ranking and grading.
+Some specialists group these methodologies into two categories: quantitative and nonquantitative.
+Nonquantitative methods include ranking and grading.
 Quantitative methods include point-factor and factor comparison.

 -

 Ranking method: This method ranks jobs based on their difficulty and/or value to the company’s overall aims.
-It is critical with ranking to start with detailed job descriptions to ensure fairness and remove personal preference.
+It is critical to start with detailed job descriptions to ensure fairness and remove personal preference.
 This method does not gauge market salaries.

 You may find job ranking complex in a large company.
-If this is the case, group jobs according to types, training levels or experience.
+If this is the case, group jobs according to types, training levels, or experience.

 -

-Grading method: The grading method involves dividing one job into grades according to skills, education or responsibilities.
-For example, a trainer position could have grades for Trainer 1, someone with a degree but no experience; Trainer 2 with five to eight years of experience; and Trainer 3 for those with eight or more years under their belts.
+Grading method: The grading method involves dividing one job into grades according to skills, education, or responsibilities.
+For example, a trainer position could have grades for Trainer 1, someone with a degree but no experience; Trainer 2, with five to eight years of experience; and Trainer 3, for those with eight or more years under their belts.
 Companies may find this easy to do for straightforward roles, less so for hybrid jobs.

 -

-Point-factor method: The point-factor method weights jobs on the value of skills, responsibilities or other attributes and assigns points for each.
+Point-factor method: The point-factor method weights jobs on the value of skills, responsibilities, or other attributes and assigns points for each.
 The higher the overall score, the higher the pay level.
 This method rates the importance of duties for a department or company but does not consider how other departments or companies rate duties or a role’s market value.
 The point-factor approach may not reflect a job’s market value.

 -